Turnip, Carrot and Cauliflower Pickle 1, Amma's

 Place all vegetable in a large bowl and pour the spice mixture over them.
 Mix thoroughly.
 Believe me, it is easier to mix these, if you pour the mix over the vegetable, rather than adding vegetables to the mix.

 Cool completely and fill in sterilised jars.
 Cover jars with small pieces of cloth or kitchen paper, held in place with rubber bands.

 Leave jars in a sunny window sill or hot sun again.
-Turn the jar upside down and shake every day to ensure even maturing of vegetables.
+Turn the jar upside down (they must have a tight seal) and shake every day to ensure even maturing of vegetables.
 It will be ready to eat in approximately a week.

 Also see Pickle and Chutney Selection.